Lesson 1: Intro to Serial

 Using Python for real-time gesture recognition

-There is a world of possibilities here.
-And we’ll begin to explore them in this lesson series!
+There is a world of possibilities here—and we’ll begin to explore them in this lesson series!

 Resources